artartyom/pomodoro/README.md

 `pomodoro n`, where n is an int, starts a work timer of n minutes.
 `pomodoro n m`, where n and m are ints, starts a work timer of n minutes and a subsequent rest timer of m minutes.
+`pomodoro stop` will stop all the currently running timers.